An Introduction to Dales and Bowland Community Interest Company

 Please visit our news page to download our latest annual report.

-The CIC does not own or operate any vehicles.
-All services are competitively tendered from local commercial operators to ensure best value-for-money.
-The CIC does not compete with existing commercial routes but rather identifies where there are gaps in existing service provision to places where people want to go, particularly on Sundays and Bank Holidays, and so enabling people from the main conurbations in West Yorkshire, Lancashire, and the North East to access the Yorkshire Dales National Park and Nidderdale National Landscape without a car.
+The CIC does not own or operate any vehicles itself.
+All services are competitively tendered and run by commercial and community operators.
+The CIC does not compete with existing bus routes but rather identifies where there are gaps in service provision to places where people want to go, particularly on Sundays and Bank Holidays, and so enables people from the main conurbations in West Yorkshire, Lancashire and the North East to access the Yorkshire Dales National Park and Nidderdale National Landscape without a car.
+Since D&BCIC was established in 2007 over 500,000 passenger journeys have been made on the bus services managed by the CIC.
+In 2024-25 over 56,000 passenger journeys were made.

-DalesBus services are not commercial and the costs of providing the bus services are only partly covered by fares and reimbursement for passengers using concessionary passes.
-The funding gap is filled by financial support from North Yorkshire Council and West Yorkshire Combined Authority, together with sponsorship from commercial and charitable organisations, donations from organisations such as user groups and town/parish councils, and individual donations.
+The costs of providing DalesBus services are only partly covered by fares and reimbursement for passengers using concessionary passes.
+The funding gap is filled by financial support from North Yorkshire Council, York & North Yorkshire Combined Authority and West Yorkshire Combined Authority, together with sponsorship from commercial and charitable organisations, donations from organisations such as user groups and town/parish councils, and individual donations.

-The annual funding requirement for the DalesBus network is now around £250,000 (after fares and concessionary reimbursement) and in addition to core financial support from D&BCIC has been fortunate to secure sponsorship in recent years from the National Trust, Sovereign Health Care Trust and Yorkshire Water as well as donations from many other organisations including the Friends of DalesBus, Friends of the Settle Carlisle Line, Friends of the Dales, Jack Brunton Charitable Trust, Jaytee Charitable Trust and Kirkby Malhamdale Parish Council, in addition to numerous individual donations.
+The annual funding requirement for the DalesBus network is now over £200,000 (after fares and concessionary reimbursement) and in addition to core financial support from the local authorities we have been fortunate to secure sponsorship in recent years from the National Trust, Sovereign Health Care Trust and Yorkshire Water as well as donations from many other organisations including the Friends of DalesBus, Friends of the Settle Carlisle Line, Friends of the Dales, Jack Brunton Charitable Trust, Jaytee Charitable Trust and Kirkby Malhamdale Parish Council, in addition to numerous individual donations.

 Thank you to everyone who helps support the DalesBus network.
 Please click here to support the DalesBus network via Local Giving.